webex/spark-ios-sdk-example-buddies/README.md

 # Buddies

 Buddies is a Demo Application that shows how to build a production App with Spark SDK.
-It is developed for providing reference codes and widgets to developers who wants to develop real time communication(call and messaging) applications with "Saprk-SDK".
+It is developed for providing reference codes and widgets to developers who wants to develop real time communication(call and messaging) applications with "Spark-SDK".

 ## Screenshots
 <ul>